Is Wealthy Affiliate worth the money? Well…

 In my first year, I made a tonne of mistakes, I made too many websites and spread myself too thin – plus, the niches I went into were not great options.

-I could have given up and plenty of people do.
+I could have given up after a few months and that’s exactly what most people do.

-However, the funny thing is, one of those first websites I created, brings me in about $50 a month now and I haven’t touched it for around five months.
+However, the funny thing is, one of those first websites I created, brings me in about $50-$100 a month now and I have barely touched it in the last year.

-It doesn’t even rank very well in google and doesn’t get much traffic, but it’s highly product based and sales come in.
+The keywords don’t get much traffic from Google, but it’s highly product based and sales still come in.

-Plus, around six months ago, it was only making around $25 a month on that same site, so the income grew – even when I did nothing.
+Plus, around six months ago, it was only making around $25 a month on that same site, so the income grew – even when I did nothing at all!

 Now, that will not continue forever if I leave it entirely, I’ll need to do a bit of upkeep.
 But maybe you can see the potential there.